What Does the Bible Say About Water?

 Baptism, a key Christian practice, involves water.
 It symbolizes dying to an old way of life and rising to a new, purified existence in Christ.
 It’s about transformation, a tangible sign of entering a new life under God’s grace.

-See also What Does the Bible Say About Abandonment?
+See also What Does the Bible Say About Your Tongue?

 Water in the Bible, therefore, is not just allowed; it’s essential.
 It’s physical and spiritual.
 It sustains life, cleanses sin, represents spiritual rebirth, and showcases God’s mighty power.